Postgraduate research admissions (PhD, EngD, MPhil)

 When to apply

-Selection for research programmes occurs throughout the year and all applicants are given careful consideration.
+Selection for research programmes occurs throughout the year.
 Students wishing to start in October would normally apply no later than July in the year of entry to allow sufficient time to process applications and obtain visas if appropriate.
 Those applying for funding from the College or Department should ensure that they are aware of all funding related deadlines.

 Step 2: Prepare your application

-Regardless of the source of funding, interested students should always begin the application process by contacting a faculty member to discuss the potential research topic.
-Online applications should only be submitted after the potential academic supervisor has expressed sufficient interest in your application.
+Regardless of the source of funding, interested students should always begin the application process by contacting an academic staff member to discuss the potential research topic.
+Online applications should only be submitted when a potential academic supervisor has expressed sufficient interest in your application.

 - Prepare transcripts of study, which you normally request from your University.
 Transcripts should include all modules you have undertaken and the marks you have been awarded in each element of assessment.
 If they are not in English, please include a translated copy.
 Always ensure that you include a copy of the University Marking Scheme.

-- If English Language is a requirement, please ensure that you have familiarised yourself with those accepted by the College and the expected level of achievement in each.
+- If English Language is a requirement, please ensure that you have familiarised yourself with the qualifications accepted by the College and the expected level of achievement in each.

-- Prepare an up-to-date CV and a Statement of Support (or letter of motivation).
+- Prepare an up-to-date CV and a brief personal statement.

 - Prepare a brief preliminary research proposal, preferably in conjunction with your potential supervisor.